Fuco1/smartparens/README.md

 It's best if you try these features during actual editing to see if you like it or not.
 Please post suggestions and heuristics for making this even more pleasant (for example heuristics that guess if I want to close the un-closed string, such as `"Do i want to insert quote here or escape|`).
 If you find any suspicious behaviour do not hesitate to report it.

-Navigation
+Navigation and S-exp manipulation
 ==========

-You can navigate and manipulate the balanced expressions (s-expressions, sexps) using following functions.
-In "comment" is the recommended binding, however, no function is bound by default.
+Smartparens provides multitude of functions to navigate and manipulate the balanced expressions (s-expressions, sexps).

+In the function lists, after each function in comment is the "recommended" binding (i.e. the binding author is using), however, no function is bound by default.
 You should put these into `sp-keymap` so they would only be enabled in `smartparens-mode`.
 You can use:

     (define-key sp-keymap (kbd "your-key") 'function)

 to do the local binding.
 Note that this has to occur *after* `smartparens-mode` is loaded, otherwise the `sp-keymap` variable will be void.
-See the example configuration at the end of this readme for the working code to set the bindings.
+See the [example configuration](#example-configuration) at the end of this readme for the working code to set the bindings.

+Each function where it makes sense comes with forward and backward version, where the backward version does the same thing but in reverse direction.

+All of the provided functions can accept a prefix argument in which case they do the thing that many times or operate on arg-th expression.
+The "not backward" versions also accept negative argument, in which case they behave just as the "backward" versions (in fact, backward versions just call normal ones with negative arguments).
+These functions work as would be expected by most users, however, if you are unsure check the built-in description with `C-h f name-of-function`.

+When it makes sense, the function return the expression on which it operated most recently as a return value with format of `sp-get-sexp`, that is 4-tuple `(beg-of-expr end-of-expr opening-pair closing-pair)`.
+For example `(sp-next-sexp 2)` would return the information about 2nd next expression.
+This, in combination with `(save-excursion)` macro can be used to quickly query for information about sexps in your own functions.

+#### Navigation functions

-The list of navigation and manipulation functions:
+List of navigation functions:

     sp-forward-sexp (&optional arg)         ;; C-M-f
     sp-backward-sexp (&optional arg)        ;; C-M-b